- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investment decisions should be based on individual research and consultation with a qualified financial advisor.
-The accuracy of market share data is approximate.
+This analysis is for informational purposes only and should not be considered financial advice.
+Investment decisions should be based on individual risk tolerance and thorough due diligence.
+Market conditions can change rapidly and affect the accuracy of this information.

 AI Summarization is directionally correct and might not be accurate.